Cultivate your own Irish luck by embarking on an adventure that will make your friends and family green with envy. And who could blame them?

 Wave goodbye to Castlemartyr this morning as you get ready to wave hello to one of Ireland's most iconic landmarks.
 In Blarney Castle, you’ll find the Blarney Stone, where lore holds that snogging the 600-year-old landmark bestows you with the “gift of gab” and the characteristic crackling Irish wit.

 Afterward, we'll head to the medieval town of Killarney.
 Discover its iconic beauty and charm as we ride through town aboard traditional, single horse-drawn carriages called “jaunting cars.”
-Our destination is Muckross House, a Victorian mansion situated on the grounds of Killarney National Park.
 Then, we’ll check into our Killarney hotel and enjoy an included dinner.

 Ireland’s lush greenery and dramatic landscapes: The Ring of Kerry

 We set off for County Kerry to discover a region brimming with renowned and dramatic landscapes.
-We’ll drive down the spectacular Ring of Kerry and, because our direction contradicts the tried and true tourist route, we’ll be rewarded with unhindered countryside views.
+We’ll drive down the spectacular Ring of Kerry and we’ll be rewarded with unhindered countryside views.
 From Molls Gap to Kenmare, this is classic Ireland — stony hillsides dotted with sheep, fog-shrouded mountains, and narrow lanes hugged by greenery.
+During your tour, you’ll even witness a sheepherding demonstration!
 We’ll be treated to a delicious lunch along the way.

 Then, we make our way back to Killarney, where you’ll have the remainder of the afternoon to explore the town’s shops, pubs, cathedral, and Franciscan friary.